64kramsystem/personal_notes/topics/bash.md

 # More solid way of creating an array from a string.
 # `mapfile` is synonym of `readarray`.
 #
+# WATCH OUT!!
+If a substituted process is fallible, use an intermediate file (see [substitutions](#substitutions)).
+#
 # `-t`: remove trailing delimiter; without, each entry will include it
 #
-# in order to make the variable local, declare it as local before executing `mapfile`
+# In order to make the variable local, declare it as local before executing `mapfile`
-# When using this pattern, **WATCH OUT!!
-Don't forget `-n` on the echo!!**
-# here-string appends a newline, so it can be used only when mapfile has a newline delimiter.
 #
-mapfile -td. coordinates < <(echo -n "$1") mapfile -t coordinates < <(printf "a a\nb b") mapfile -t coordinates <<< "$myvar" mapfile -t coordinates </path/to/file mapfile -t coordinates < <(perl -pe 'chomp if eof' /path/to/file) # strip (file-)end newline
+mapfile -td. coordinates < <(echo -n "$1")           # WATCH OUT!!
+Don't forget `-n` on the echo!! mapfile -t coordinates < <(printf "a a\nb b") mapfile -t coordinates < <(perl -pe 'chomp if eof' /path/to/file) # strip (file-)end newline mapfile -t coordinates <<< "$myvar"                  # WATCH OUT!!
+Appends newline, so can be used only with newline separator mapfile -td, coordinates < /path/to/file             # Redirection don't append newlines, so it can be safely used

 IFS=, read -ra coordinates <<< $1    # create via `read`; note how `echo -n` is not required